 After graduating from the University of Cape Town in 1987, Jeremy worked as a marketer of cutting-edge people development and training services and products.

 Jeremy is a committed advocate of centralized disability service facilities within organizations.
-He believes in promoting a strong culture of disability confidence all operational functions of the business including corporate social investment, customer service, sales, marketing, and built- and online infrastructure.
+He believes in promoting a strong culture of disability confidence in all operational functions of a business, including corporate social investment, customer service, sales, marketing, and built and online infrastructure.

 In 2015 he was asked to create a unique Disability Desk facility within the Western Cape Provincial Government.
 This provided, for the first time, a centralized resource for both internal and external stakeholders.

-Jeremy speaks, writes, and consults widely on topics including achieving disability confidence in organizations; making a business case for universal access; eating elephants: A strategic approach to disability inclusion; and the benefits of a Disability Desk, a centralized approach.
+Jeremy speaks, writes, and consults widely on topics including achieving disability confidence in organizations; making a business case for universal access; taking a strategic approach to disability inclusion; and the benefits of a Disability Desk.

 Jeremy is involved with several disability institutions and has served on the board of directors for Western Cape Disability network.
 He currently serves on the board of the South African Guide Dog Association, as well as St. Dunstan’s Institute for War Blinded Veterans.
 St. Dunstan’s incorporates the Ian Fraser Bursary Fund, which provides bursaries to blind students, and the John & Esther Ellerman Memorial Trust, which provides funding for orientation and mobility instructors.

 Jeremy joined Rotary in 2020.
-He is a member of Rotary Club Newlands in Cape Town South Africa District 9350, and currently holds the chair for the vocational portfolio in his club.
+He is a member of Rotary Club Newlands in Cape Town South Africa District 9350 and is currently the chair for the vocational portfolio in his club.

 Ugo Nichetti (member)